feliixx/mgodatagen/README.md

 ### Constant

-Add the same value to each document.
+Adds the same value to each document.

 ```JSON5
 "fieldName": {